Day 1. April 29. Dharamsala City, Dalai Lama’s Palace.

 Dinner.

-After dinner, an overview lecture on the culture and ethnography of the Kulu Valley.
+After dinner we will have an overview lecture on the culture and ethnography of the Kulu valley.

 Day 8.
 May 6.
 Lahul Valley.